 Another mistake that the managers generally commit is in identifying the causes of the problem.
 There may be a possibility that the real cause of the problem lies outside the scope of the process.
 In such cases, the process mapping does not reap effective results.
 For instance- in a hotel industry when the problem identified was related to room service.
 After mapping the room service process, no real trouble was identified.
 Later on, it was found that the real issue was not related to service delivery but housekeeping staff over- engaged the lifts in transporting laundry that caused the delay in room service.

-Hence, correct focus of the issue along with the possible causes should be identified.
+Hence, identify correct focus of the issue along with the possible causes.
 Moreover, it is also necessary to identify the focus areas with respect to secondary or primary processes.

 Mistake 3: Obsession to design ‘perfect’ process map

 Sometimes, the business managers become so obsessed with designing perfect process maps such that they lose the focus and goal of developing the process map.
 In the event of doing so, the business managers visualize and explain the process in such a way that no deficiencies are really located and all individual processes join together and sense logical.
 Hence, the purpose of creating the process map is totally defeated.